Figma vs InVision for UX Designers 2026: Honest Comparison

 Core Design & Prototyping Features

-Winner: Figma (by a significant margin)
+Winner: Figma (by a wide margin)

 Collaboration & Team Workflows